Architecture (Co-op Only)

-The requirements are separate from, and in addition to, the requirement to present Ontario 4U English (or equivalent), if it is listed as a specific requirement for a program.
-A 4U English is required for most programs.
+The language requirements are separate from, and in addition to, the required Ontario 4U English course (or equivalent) if it is listed as a specific requirement for a program.
+A 4U English is required for most all programs.

-If you do not meet our English-language requirements, and apply to an eligible program you will you may be considered for entry into an English-language pathway program: Bridge to Academic Success in English (BASE).
+If you do not meet our English-language requirements, and apply to an eligible program you will you may be considered for admission to our English-language pathway program: Bridge to Academic Success in English (BASE).

 Offers of Admission for Ontario High School Students